-- (i) to believe as mentioned in paragraph (a) of subsection (2); and - (ii) to believe that it is necessary so to do in order to protect the safety of the aircraft or of persons or property on board the aircraft or to maintain good order and discipline on board the aircraft, may disembark that person in any country in which that aircraft may be; and
+- (a) for any period (including the period of any further flight) between that time and the first occasion thereafter on which the commander is able with any requisite consent of the appropriate authorities to disembark or deliver the person under restraint in accordance with subsection (5); or - (b) if the person under restraint agrees to continue his journey under restraint on board that aircraft. - (5) The commander of an aircraft- - (a) if in the case of any person on board the aircraft he has reasonable grounds- - (i) to believe as mentioned in paragraph (a) of subsection (2); and - to believe that it is necessary so to do in order to protect the safety of the aircraft or of persons or property on board the aircraft or to maintain good order and discipline on board the aircraft, may disembark that person in any country in which that aircraft may be; and

-- (b) if in the case of any person on board the aircraft he has reasonable grounds to believe as mentioned in paragraph (b) of subsection (2), may deliver that person- - (i) in Gibraltar, to a police or immigration officer; or - (ii) in any country which is a Convention country, to an officer having functions corresponding to the functions in Gibraltar either of a police or of an immigration officer. - (6) The commander of an aircraft- - (a) if he disembarks any person in pursuance of paragraph (a) of subsection (5), in the case of a Gibraltar-controlled aircraft in any country or, in the case of any other aircraft in Gibraltar, shall report the fact of, and the reasons for, that disembarkation to- - (i) an appropriate authority in the country of disembarkation; and - (ii) the appropriate diplomatic or consular office of the country of nationality of that person; - (b) if he intends to deliver any person in accordance with paragraph (b) of subsection (5) in Gibraltar or, in the case of a Gibraltar-controlled aircraft, in any other country which is a Convention country, shall before or as soon as reasonably practicable after landing give notification of his intention and of the reasons therefor- - (i) where the country in question is Gibraltar, to a police or immigration officer or, in the case of any other country, to an officer having functions corresponding to the functions in Gibraltar either of a police or of an immigration officer;

-(ii) in either case to the appropriate diplomatic or consular office of the country of nationality of that person, and any commander of an aircraft who without reasonable cause fails to comply with the requirements of this subsection shall be liable on summary conviction to a fine not exceeding level 3 on the standard scale.
+(b) if in the case of any person on board the aircraft he has reasonable grounds to believe as mentioned in paragraph (b) of subsection (2), may deliver that person-

+- (i) in Gibraltar, to a police or immigration officer; or - (ii) in any country which is a Convention country, to an officer having functions corresponding to the functions in Gibraltar either of a police or of an immigration officer. - (6) The commander of an aircraft- - (a) if he disembarks any person in pursuance of paragraph (a) of subsection (5), in the case of a Gibraltar-controlled aircraft in any country or, in the case of any other aircraft in Gibraltar, shall report the fact of, and the reasons for, that disembarkation to- - (i) an appropriate authority in the country of disembarkation; and - (ii) the appropriate diplomatic or consular office of the country of nationality of that person; - (b) if he intends to deliver any person in accordance with paragraph (b) of subsection (5) in Gibraltar or, in the case of a Gibraltar-controlled aircraft, in any other country which is a Convention country, shall before or as soon as reasonably practicable after landing give notification of his intention and of the reasons therefor- - where the country in question is Gibraltar, to a police or immigration officer or, in the case of any other country, to an officer having functions corresponding to the functions in Gibraltar either of a police or of an immigration officer; - (ii) in either case to the appropriate diplomatic or consular office of the country of nationality of that person, and any commander of an aircraft who without reasonable cause fails to comply with the requirements of this subsection shall be liable on summary conviction to a fine not exceeding level 3 on the standard scale.
-(7) In this section-

-"commander" in relation to an aircraft, means the member of the crew designated as commander of that aircraft by the operator thereof, or, failing such a person, the person who is for the time being the pilot in command of the aircraft; and and, subject to subsection (8), subsections 48(8) and (9) shall apply for the purposes of this section as they apply for the purposes of that section.
+- (7) In this section- - "commander" in relation to an aircraft, means the member of the crew designated as commander of that aircraft by the operator thereof, or, failing such a person, the person who is for the time being the pilot in command of the aircraft; and

-"pilot in command" in relation to an aircraft, means a person who for the time being is in charge of the piloting of the aircraft without being under the direction of any other pilot in the aircraft;
+- "pilot in command" in relation to an aircraft, means a person who for the time being is in charge of the piloting of the aircraft without being under the direction of any other pilot in the aircraft; - and, subject to subsection (8), subsections 48(8) and (9) shall apply for the purposes of this section as they apply for the purposes of that section.